jaredraynes/fragment_finder/readme.txt

 conda active fragment_finder-env

-Now Run Jupyter Notebook by typing:
+Now Run the Jupyter Notebook by typing:

-Jupyter Notebook
+Jupyter Notebook Frag_finder_app.ipynb

-Open the Frag_finder_app Notebook and Run all cells
+Run the notebook by selecting "Run all" in the Cell tab